mubi2625/OrbLink/README.md

 ---

-## 🤝 Contributing
+## Contributing

 This is a prototype designed for rapid demonstration.
-Feel free to extend with:
+Future models could be extended with:
+- Meteorological conditions affecting ground-station communication
 - More sophisticated orbital mechanics
 - Additional ground station networks
 - Advanced link budget models